roman-milk/roman-milk.github.io/the-devil-wears-nada.md

+===

- ****** The Devil Wears Nada ****** byTheTalkMan© "Deeper, honey."
+"Deeper, honey."
 Nina commanded.
 Nathan had hesitated to work his hands into her ass-crack, but she clearly wanted it.
 His hands slowly made the way towards the cavern between her butt-cheeks.
 He gingerly worked his fingers into her ass-crack, afraid to get too deep.
 This continued for a few minutes until Nina got impatient.

  "I said deeper!"
 Nina growled.
 "Don't be afraid of it."